Happy Forgings Limited (NSE:HAPPYFORGE)

 • Q3 24/25

-Revenue, EBITDA, and PAT grew YoY in Q3 and 9M FY25, driven by domestic and industrial segments, despite global headwinds.
-Major CapEx for heavyweight forging is underway, with new orders and product launches supporting future growth.
+Revenue, EBITDA, and PAT grew YoY in Q3 and 9M FY25, with strong domestic and industrial segment performance despite global headwinds.
+New CapEx and order wins position the business for future growth, while export and steel price risks remain.

 • Q2 24/25